mbyford49/Logo-Maker/README.md

 To preview the logo after it has been made you can drag and drop the file into your browser, or use the preview function of the SVG extension in VScode.

-Here is a video of the application in use.
+Here is a link to a video of the application in use.

 https://app.screencastify.com/v3/watch/UdKryUAcnxE1IzzWPBwS